-Dear Scholar
+Dear Scholar,

 On behalf of the Royal Thimphu College family, I welcome you to this fine seat of learning, the first private tertiary education institution in the country, nestled in the pristine natural environs of Ngabiphu.
-Founded on the motto "Inspiring Education in Bhutan," the college aims to provide you and your fellow-scholars with a stimulating and engaging environment that enables you to fulfill your passion for learning and to further your goals in life.
+Founded on the motto "Inspiring Education in Bhutan," RTC, the country's first and only college to undergo an independent external institutional assessment and receive an A+ (Excellent) grade, aims to provide you and your fellow-scholars with a stimulating and engaging environment that enables you to fulfill your passion for learning and to further your goals in life.
 I honour your decision to follow the light and forge on.

-As a participant in the country's only Continuing Education programmeme at the undergraduate level, you have an opportunity to discover the treasure of knowledge hidden away in your chosen field of investigation and of raising your profile in the rapidly changing times we live in today.
-Having to negotiate amongst the competing claims of family, work and study will obviously present its own challenges to you, but your commitment to learn and to meet the expected standards will stand you in good stead and lead you to the success that you rightly deserve.
+As a participant in the country's first Continuing Education programme at the undergraduate level, you have an opportunity to discover the treasure of knowledge hidden away in your chosen field of investigation and of raising your profile in the rapidly changing times we live in today.
+Having to negotiate amongst the competing claims of family, work and study will obviously present its own challenges to you, but your commitment to learn and to meet or exceed the expected standards will stand you in good stead and lead you to the success that you rightly deserve.